Mission and History

 Habitat for Humanity Greater Boston

 was incorporated as a Massachusetts non-profit in 1987.
-Since that time, we have built more than 120 homes in the neighborhoods of Dorchester, Roxbury, Roslindale, South Boston, and suburban communities in Greater Boston, providing housing solutions to more than 600 lower-income individuals.
+Since that time, we have built more than 120 homes in the neighborhoods of Dorchester, Roxbury, Roslindale, South Boston, and suburban communities in Greater Boston, providing housing solutions to more than 600 individuals with low-to-moderate incomes.
 Our geographic service area encompasses the City of Boston and its 25 surrounding municipalities.
 We are an independent affiliate of Habitat for Humanity International.

 We serve the following Greater Boston areas: